 - Craigslist and Kijiji (in Canada)

 - Facebook – post to your own page as well as pages for any local newspapers, shelters or rescue groups.
 Check out the Animal Rescue Facebook Directory for a partial list of rescue groups on Facebook.
 In addition try searching keywords such as “lost” or “missing” and your state (both as an abbreviation and written out).
+You might also consider creating a lost pet page for your missing pet and boosting a Facebook post.

 - NextDoor.com is a private, social network for your neighborhood that exists in some locations